sergiodxa/remix-utils/README.md

 }
 ```

+> **Note**
-> **Note**: The label value above is the default one, use it to allow the label to be localized, or remove it if you don't want to change it.
+> The label value above is the default one, use it to allow the label to be localized, or remove it if you don't want to change it.

 Finally, in the action the form submits to, you can call `honeypot.check`.